100% Grassfed Whey Protein Powder Isolate

 Without a clear definition of how dairy farm animals are fed and managed by the USDA & FSIS, we highly recommend seeking independent third-party assurances & certifications before purchasing any so-called "grassfed" whey protein product.

 Certified Grassfed by A Greener World (AGW) is the only label to guarantee animals are managed to high welfare standards, outdoors on pasture or range, as well as being 100% grassfed for life.

 Is My Current Protein From Grass-Fed Cows?

 Honestly, probably not.
 But it depends on what is meant by the claim.
-Other than what the brand markets, what verifications there to prove it to yourself?
+Other than what the brand markets, what verification is there to validate it?

-- 100% Grassfed = The product name is literally, "100% Grass-fed Whey", might as well call it "The Best Whey Protein Ever," as they both contain equivalent levels of truth.
+- 100% Grassfed = The product name is literally, "100% Grass-fed Whey", might as well call it "The Best Whey Protein Ever," as they both contain equivalent truth levels.

 - 100% Grassfed = The Cows were 100% grass-fed finished, meaning 14 - 90 days before milking, the cows are fed (finished) dry grass.
 Being fed dry grass is not the same as being free to graze on pasture.

-There are no farms in the USA or abroad that make this claim (with this inference) as they understand the practicality of it, so it is slightly odd and very concerning that so many supplement companies do, and without a challenge, counting on us to trust blindly.
+- There are no dairy farms in the USA or abroad that make this claim (with this inference) as they understand its practicality, so it is slightly odd and very concerning that so many supplement companies do, and without a challenge, counting on us to trust blindly.